stucchio/Homepage/content/assorted_links_nov_3_2015.md

 ## Culture

 [Scary Halloween costumes](https://www.washingtonpost.com/news/volokh-conspiracy/wp/2015/11/07/administrators-defending-student-free-speech-apparently-reason-for-dismissal-according-to-some-yale-students/).
 Apparently a college administrator wrote an email to students saying that if a halloween costume is too scary you can just close your eyes, and that she isn't the costume police.
 Now the students are trying to get her fired.
 I am not making this up.
 Freddie Deboer discusses in [It’s my job to take college students seriously](http://fredrikdeboer.com/2015/11/07/its-my-job-to-take-college-students-seriously/)

+[A discussion of the costs of migration](http://thosewhocansee.blogspot.hk/2015/10/crashing-gates-crash-course.html), specifically Syrian and fake Syrian economic migrants to Europe.
+I generally lean in an open borders direction, but I don't think we should ignore the costs of such an approach.
+We also shouldn't ignore the fact that a large chunk of the "Syrian refugees" are probably neither Syrian nor refugees.
+This article also suggests that a big chunk of the problem is an unwillingness to enforce non-migratory laws (e.g., anti-rape laws) against migrants, and the fact that many migrants are seeking welfare.
+My preferred model of migration would be to provide 30 days of bland food and a bed for migrants, anything beyond that requires getting a job and paying for it themselves.
+And if anyone causes trouble (e.g. running a brothel, or preying on other migrants), the result is immediate and permanent deportation.